Here’s the story of my first doe.

 I tried to control my breathing as I looked through the peep sight on my rifle.
 I watched her move almost in slow motion as she leaped into the air and snort after she hit the ground with her right side quartering towards me as she paused.
 Her hooves kicked up the soft dirt and chunks of it rose a few feet into the air in front of her while her nostrils spewed a white cloud of condensed breath.
 I put the gold bead of the front sight just in front of her front shoulder and squeezed the trigger.

-The silence of the crisp morning air was shattered by the report of my rifle.
+The silence of the crisp morning air was shattered by the report of my rifle (and my ears were ringing for the next couple of hours because I wasn’t wearing ear protection).
 The doe staggered in surprise as the 300 grain Nosler Partition crashed into her chest at over 1600 feet per second.
 Quickly recovering from her shock, she bolted off into the woods to the northeast.
 I knew that I had made a good shot and I now trembled with excitement as I walked over to the feeder.
 Sure enough, there was a large splatter of bright red, frothy blood on the ground indicating a good lung hit.

 The ground to the northeast of the clearing has a gradual, but still significant slope down toward a small creek.
 I easily followed her blood trail and tracks down the hill.
 I found the doe about 100 yards from the clearing all the way at the bottom of the hill.
 She had expired in the creek and her blood had just started to turn the clear, shallow water crimson red.
 Having found her, I had to begin the laborious process of dragging her all the way back up to the top of the hill where the clearing was.
 This was the first time I had ever dragged a deer a significant distance.
 Even though she was not overly heavy (we later weighed her at 100 pounds) and the distance was not extremely far, it was significantly more work than I thought it would be.